 Invest in technology that will help you work smarter, not harder.

 Sometimes it is easier to try and take shortcuts to save a little money.
 But when it comes to tracking your business’s expenses you may want to bite the bullet and spend a little money.
-Computer programs, such as QuickBooks, can help you reduce the likelihood of human error in your bookkeeping and are one of the best ways to ensure that your records stay accurate.
+Software, such as QuickBooks, can help you reduce the likelihood of human error in your bookkeeping and is one of the best ways to ensure that your records stay accurate.

 There are even phone apps that can greatly simplify the most basic tasks.
 From construction-specific calculators to collaborative punch lists, apps can greatly speed up many aspects for your team.